Expensify/App/e2e/README.md

 The test will tell you if the performance significantly worsened for any test case.

 For this to work you need a baseline you test against.
-The baseline is set by default to the main branch.
+The baseline is set by default to the `main` branch.

-The test suite will run each test twice, once on the baseline, and then on the branch you are currently on.
+The test suite will run each test-case twice, once on the baseline, and then on the branch you are currently on.

+It will run the tests of a test case multiple time to average out the results.

 ## Structure